3mdeb/news-and-ideas/blog/content/post/2021-10-05-porting_edk2_to_a13_tablet.md

 ---
 title: Porting EDK II to an old Allwinner A13 tablet
-abstract: 'An effort to port EDK II to Allwinner SoCs'
+abstract: "Most ARM SoC's run U-Boot or some custom bootloader.
+That was the
+           case with Allwinner SoC's, until I started porting EDK II to my A13 tablet.
+In this post, I will tell you about the current UEFI support status on Allwinner SoC's, my future plans, and how to test UEFI on a compatible device
+          "
-cover: /covers/image-file.png
+cover: /img/xw711_uefi_screen.jpg
 author: artur.kowalski
 layout: post
 published: true